gksander/CIE-ColorConverter/README.md

 ## Browser Usage

 The npm packages ships with a browser-ready version at `node_modules/cie-colorconvertor/dist.browser/browser.js`.
-This will expose a global variable at `window.CIEColorConvertor` and is used the same as the ES6 version.
+This will expose a global variable at `window.CIEColorConverter` and is used the same as the ES6 version.

 ## Convertor Options